EmilioCdeP/US_housing_clustering/README.md

 ---

+> The data folder is not included in the repository because the files exceed GitHub’s size limits.
+However, the project is 100% reproducible, and all steps to download and prepare the data are fully documented.

+---

 ## 🚀 How to reproduce
 1. Clone the repository and create the environment (e.g., using conda or venv).
 2. Install main dependencies: